 Prior to the start of CCU's Lakewood campus redevelopment project, our campus consisted of twenty buildings, totaling 239,000 square feet.
 As part of the redevelopment, all of these buildings will be torn down, with the exception of four newer apartment style dorms, built in 2001-02, comprising 71,500 square feet.
 The University also added 4.4 acres of land contiguous to the main campus, in addition to 15.7 acres west of campus at the intersection of Kipling and Alameda.

 The complete Lakewood campus redevelopment is expected to take 7-9 years.
 The resulting campus will have 11 new buildings, and together with the existing apartments to remain, will include approximately 700,000 square feet.

 CCU's request for rezoning the Lakewood campus is approved by the Lakewood City Council.
 Read more >

 The building permit for the campus redevelopment is reviewed and approved.

 Start construction on the new perimeter road, upgraded entrance, parking lots, etc.

 Move faculty and staff from the School of Business and Leadership, School of Education and other University offices into temporary buildings.

 Demolish the School of Education and Life Directions Center buildings.
 Begin construction of the Leprino Hall.

-Construction began on Phase Two of the Campus Redevelopment which will include a new Residence Hall with 53 apartment-style units.
+Construction began on Phase Two of the Campus Redevelopment, including Yetter Hall, a new residence hall with 53 apartment-style units.

 *The milestones listed represent the anticipated time frames and are subject to modification during construction.